 To encourage more adopters to give a wild horse or burro a good home, the Bureau of Land Management Adoption Incentive Program provides up to $1,000 to adopt an untrained wild horse or burro from the BLM.
 Adopters of the abandoned animals must sign a contract promising to protect them from abuse, neglect, or slaughter.

-Yet, wild horses are tragically ending up in slaughterhouses under new adoption program.
+Unsurprisingly, wild horses are tragically ending up in slaughterhouses under this new adoption program.

 An investigation by the American Wild Horse Campaign (AWHC) and its coalition partners discovered that groups of related individuals were adopting four horses or burros each (the BLM’s per-adopter limit), then dumping them at kill pens, collecting $30,000 or more in incentive payments and sales fees.

-Haaland is proving at the least to be uninterested, or at the most hostile regarding America’s wild horses.
+Haaland is proving at the least — to be uninterested, or at the most — hostile regarding America’s wild horses.
 She admitted at the outset she is maintaining the status quo from the previous Administration in their regard.
-Haaland is no doubt also taking the lead from federal agencies like the Bureau of Land Management.
-This is not good.
+Haaland is no doubt taking the lead from the Bureau of Land Management.
+This is an ongoing tragedy.
 Maybe if we all pull together we can “wake her up”.

 4. Horse Slaughter — H.R.3355

-We find it very helpful to compose our thoughts and write out what we want to say ahead of time, especially when telephoning.
-Preparing this way will make you feel confident, plus you are less apt to leave anything out important to you — and the horses.
+It is helpful to compose your thoughts and write out what you want to say ahead of time, especially when telephoning.
+Preparing yourself ahead of your call will make you feel confident, plus you are less apt to leave something out important to you.

 — About the Bill